LegallyNotBlonde/Movie_Analysis/README.md

 ## Workflow Overview:

-### ETL: clean the data and save a data frame
+### ETL:
-Remove errors, duplicates, or missing values to ensure the data is accurate and usable.
+Cleaining data by removing errors, duplicates, or missing values to ensure the data is accurate and usable.
 Clean data is essential for reliable results.

-#### Data Exploration
+#### Data Exploration:
 Analyze the data's distribution, size, and types to understand its structure and key patterns.
 This helps identify which features are important and what transformations may be needed.

 ### Machine Learning